vrosendahl/pkvm-aarch64/README.md

 * `make guestimage4`.
 This is optional.
 It provides a fourth guest image with different IP address and hostname.
 It depends on the guestimage target.

+* `make pkvm-debug-tools`.
+This is optional.
+Build pkvm-debug-tools module.

+* `make host-initramfs`.
+This is optional.
+Needed if pkvm-debug-tools is in use.
+Build host initramfs file.

+* `make run`.
+This will boot the pkvm host image with the host kernel in qemu.

+* `make USE_INITRAMFS=1 run`.
+This will boot the pkvm host image with the host kernel in qemu.
+Qemu loads initramfs file.

+* `make USE_KIC=1 run`.
+This will boot the pkvm host image with the host kernel in qemu.
+Qemu loads KIC/pVM firmware.

 * `make DEBUGGER=1 run`.
 This will boot the pkvm host image with the host kernel in qemu with the gdb server enabled.

 * `make gdb`.
 This will start the gdb and connect it to the qemu gdb server.
 This should be executed in another terminal window.